nchah/nlpml-project/README.md

 ## Machine Learning

-Next, the machine learning techniques are applied using the specialized libraries: NLTK (Natural Language Toolkit), Sklearn (Scikit Learn), and TensorFlow (Python API).
+Next, the machine learning techniques are applied using the specialized libraries: NLTK (Natural Language Toolkit), Sklearn (Scikit Learn), and TensorFlow (Python API) among others.
-The machine learning methods used for this project include supervised methods (classification) and unsupervised methods (clustering, word2vec).
+The machine learning methods used for this project include supervised methods (classification, SVM) and unsupervised methods (clustering, word2vec).

 # Scripts